nixworks/public/news/2015/10/5/README.md

 ##### Trans-Pacific Partnership
 ### [The Trans-Pacific Partnership between the United States and 11 Pacific Rim countries is finalized in the American city of Atlanta.
 According to wikileaks, the main point of the deal will be that trans-national corporations will not be subjected to the laws of individual countries.
 Instead, an international system will be formed with the right to overrule national laws and legal decisions. ](/news/2015/10/5/the-trans-pacific-partnership-between-the-united-states-and-11-pacific-rim-countries-is-finalized-in-the-american-city-of-atlanta-according.md)
-_Context: United States, Atlanta, Trans-Pacific Partnership, Pacific Rim_
+_Context: Pacific Rim, United States, Trans-Pacific Partnership, Atlanta_

 ##### Governor Jerry Brown
 ### [Governor Jerry Brown signs legislation which will go into effect in late 2016, legalizing euthanasia statewide in California. ](/news/2015/10/5/governor-jerry-brown-signs-legislation-which-will-go-into-effect-in-late-2016-legalizing-euthanasia-statewide-in-california.md)
-_Context: Governor Jerry Brown, euthanasia_
+_Context: euthanasia, Governor Jerry Brown_

 ##### William C. Campbell
 ### [William C. Campbell, Satoshi Omura, and Tu Youyou win the 2015 Nobel Prize in Medicine for their work on parasitic diseases. ](/news/2015/10/5/william-c-campbell-satoshi-omura-and-tu-youyou-win-the-2015-nobel-prize-in-medicine-for-their-work-on-parasitic-diseases.md)